ealopera/PLN_del_CDM/README.md

-# Analysis determinants of cardiomyopathy protective factors in PLN-(arg14-del) carriers
+# Analysis for determinants of cardiomyopathy protective factors in PLN-(arg14-del) carriers

 Created by: Esteban Lopera.\
 Created on: 07-07-2021. \